bsarvari/mnb-exchange-rates/README.md

 # mnb-exchange-rates
-CLI to fetch MNB exchange rates for HUF
+CLI to fetch MNB ([the National Bank of Hungary](https://www.mnb.hu/en/) - Magyar Nemzeti Bank) exchange rates for HUF

 ## Usage
 Note that for weekend days the MNB may not have data available which can cause an error.